-Submitting Department City Council Contact Name Chris Wright Contact Email & Phone cwright@spokanecity.org Council Sponsor(s) CM Wilkerson Select Agenda Item Type □ Consent Agenda Item Name Resolution adding the designation of 29 th Avenue as a "pedestrian Street" to the 2022-23 work plan for the Plan Commission.
-Summary (Background) use the Fiscal Impact box below for relevant financial information Pursuant to SMC 4.12.080, the City Council adopts by resolution an annual work program for the Plan Commission and assigns to it certain policy and planning issues for consideration.
+Submitting Department City Council Contact Name Chris Wright Contact Email & Phone cwright@spokanecity.org Council Sponsor(s) CM Wilkerson Select Agenda Item Type ☐ Consent Agenda Item Name Resolution adding the designation of 29 th Avenue as a "pedestrian Street" to the 2022-23 work plan for the Plan Commission. use the Fiscal Impact box below for relevant financial information Pursuant to SMC 4.12.080, the City Council adopts by resolution an annual work program for the Plan Commission and assigns to it certain policy and planning issues for consideration.
 The last current workplan was adopted by resolution on October 24, 2022 and later amended earlier this year with the addition of two items.
 This resolution adds an additional item concerning 29th Avenue.
 The Lincoln Heights Neighborhood Council has determined that an immediate priority for the neighborhood was designation of 29th Avenue from Martin Street to Fiske Street as a "Pedestrian Street" pursuant to SMC 17A.020.160.
 After discussion with Planning Services director, it was agreed to add this item to the current plan rather than wait for a newer work plan in 2024 (it can be carried over into the new plan when that is adopted by the Council).
 The Lincoln Heights neighborhood council and the Spokane South Hill Coalition has been engaged in extensive planning for the area since at least 2014.
-They developed a Connectivity and Livability Strategic Plan for Spokane's south hill region, which included the goal of a more pedestrian and less auto-centric development of the Lincoln Heights District Center Plan, which included specific recommendations for making the business core of Lincoln Heights more pedestrian-friendly and less dependent on automobile transportation.
+They developed a Connectivity and Livability Strategic Plan for Spokane's south hill region, which included the goal of a more pedestrian and less auto-centric development of the Lincoln Heights area.
+Later, in 2016, the neighborhood council developed the Lincoln Heights District Center Plan, which included specific recommendations for making the business core of Lincoln Heights more pedestrian-friendly and less dependent on automobile transportation.
 The designation of 129th Avenue as a "pedestrian Street" under the SMC is an important step in that effort.
-The resolution is consistent both with area planning for Lincoln Heights and current comprehensive plan provisions.
-Proposed Council Action □ Ordinance ⊠ Resolution Committee review: UE 09-11-23 Advance / Final Agenda: 09-18-23 Council Action: 09-18-23.
-Fiscal Impact Total Cost: Unknown Approved in current year bud get? □ Yes □ No ⊠ N/A Approved in current year bud getr Lites Lino Kin/A
+Proposed Council Action ☐ Ordinance ☒ Resolution Committee review: UE 09-11-23 Advance / Final Agenda: 09-18-23 Council Action: 09-18-23.
+Fiscal Impact Total Cost: Unknown Approved in current year budget?